sensu/sensu-go-workshop/README.md

 ![](docs/images/monitoring-event-pipeline.png)

-## Demo
+## Workshop

-Enough talk, let's walk through a hands-on demo.
+Enough talk, let's walk through a hands-on workshop.
 Clone this repository, and follow along this guide to get started automating your monitoring workflows today!